-Being raised as a Christian I was taught that I am a child of God.
+Being raised as a Christian I was taught that I was a child of God.
 I often sing a primary song called “I am a child of God.“ some of the lyrics to that song say “lead me, guide me walk beside me, help me find the way, teach me all that I must do to live with him someday.”

 I think it’s really important for us to establish who we are and who God created us to be.
 So, we might know that we are a child of God and that we came here for a purpose and we might know and be living part of that purpose, however, we might be entering a new chapter of our lives and we might be questioning “what now?”
 Are you finding yourself at this point in your life?
 Or, is this something you are dreading with impending doom?